syahaannn/Portofolio/README.md

 ---

-## 🎯 What's Next

-Building toward an IT startup, or lecturing at university level — either way, I like being close to both the code and the people using it.
-Currently open to interesting fullstack or backend-heavy roles.

----

 💬 Feel free to reach out if any of these projects overlap with something you're building — always down to talk shop over coffee ☕